 Across the country, two states — Utah and Florida — ban trans people from using bathrooms and facilities that match their gender identity in all government-owned buildings, K-12 schools, and colleges, according to the Movement Advancement Project.
 Breaking that law is a criminal offense in Utah and Florida.
 Seven other states have passed laws restricting trans Americans’ bathroom usage only in K-12 schools.

 Article I of the Constitution gives Congress broad jurisdiction over its own internal rules and procedures.
 But Mace’s proposed federal bathroom ban could run afoul of recent Supreme Court precedent, said Barbara Comstock, a former Republican congresswoman from Virginia.
-The majority opinion In the Supreme Court’s 2020 decision in Bostock vs. Clayton County, authored by conservative Justice Neil Gorsuch, ruled that discrimination on the basis of sexuality or gender identity constitutes unconstitutional sex discrimination.
+The majority opinion in the Supreme Court’s 2020 decision in Bostock vs. Clayton County, authored by conservative Justice Neil Gorsuch, ruled that discrimination on the basis of sexuality or gender identity constitutes unconstitutional sex discrimination.

 “I don’t think they’ve looked at this in light of the law whatsoever,” Comstock said.
 “So I think this is just an embarrassing stunt — which does raise attention to the challenges and discrimination faced by transgender Americans.”